 - It’s Less Expensive – Printing brochures is expensive, but there are many inexpensive digital marketing options available.

-- It’s Where People Are – If you stick to more traditional marketing methods, you’ll be limiting your reach since most people are online these days.
+- It’s Where People Are – If you stick to more traditional marketing methods, you’ll be limiting your reach since nearly everyone is online at this time.
+And right now, with everyone online, you’ve got a captive audience!

-- It’s More Powerful – With digital marketing, you can include videos and audio that enhance your marketing and draw on more senses and emotions.
+- It’s More Impactful – With digital marketing, you can include videos and audio that enhance user experience and draw on more senses and emotions.

 4) Advertise on Facebook